bestlibre/hassio-addons/mopidy/README.md

 To add other options, or overwrite existing ones, you need to add them as elements in this list.
 Each item must be a dict with a "name" and a "value" element.
-They will be added on the mopidy call as -o name=value For exemple, to overwrite the media configuration to use mnt,
+They will be added on the mopidy call as -o name=value For exemple, to overwrite the media configuration to use share,
 ````
-{"name": "local/media_dir", "value": "/mnt/media"}
+{"name": "local/media_dir", "value": "/share/media"}
 ````
 will become
 ````
--o local/media_dir=/mnt/media
+-o local/media_dir=/share/media
 ````